franchsli/whatsapp_clone_django/README.md

 Also don't forget to change the channel layer to redis.

 - **OPTIMIZE REQUESTS**:
-  - Combine related request views so the server calls reduce and do two jobs in the same response.
-    - Check why /chats/ endpoint is so slow.
-    - Implement unmute and mute contact statuses views in one view.
-  - Reduce the HTMX responsability and use consumers.
   - Re think if consumers should create contacts or create another consumer for that (i don't think so).....
 - Check what happens when contact user send a message and htmx.ajax runs anyway. or deletion in real time.
 (This has to be with the way the chat  and it's message are displayed)